2026 SUMMER CAMPS ARE LIVE! Register today to secure your athlete's spot.

 Camp Details

-CAMP OPTIONS
+2026 CAMP OPTIONS

 • Daily Hours: 9:00am-4:00pm

-• Check-in: 8:30am-9:00am
+• Check-in: Between 8:30am-9:00am

-• Check-out: The closing ceremony will take place at 3:30pm on Thursday, parents are welcome to join!
+• Check-out: The closing ceremony will take place at 3:30pm on Day 4 (Thursday), parents are welcome to join!
 Check-out will take place immediately after at 4:00 pm

-• Aftercare: Aftercare is available from 4:00-5:00pm Monday-Wednesday.
+• After care: Aftercare is available from 4:00-5:00pm Monday-Wednesday.
 Please note aftercare hours are intended to offer additional convenience for working parents.
 Campers will be supervised during these hours and may participate in some camp activities, but sports instruction will not occur.

-SETTING & HITTING CLINIC
+JULY 24: SETTING & HITTING

 • Daily Hours: 9:00am-12:00pm

-• Check-in: 8:30am
+• Check-in: Between 8:30am-9:00am

 • Program: This Setting & Hitting program is designed to focus on the basic fundamentals of attacking and setting.
 The setting portion of the clinic will focus on mastering hand positioning, follow-through, footwork, and decision-making.
 The attacking portion of the clinic will focus on mastering their approach, footwork, and arm swing.
 Hitters and setters will be combined for maximum repetition, drills, and live gameplay.